EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/invoking_api_java.md

    }
    ```

-2. Open the `model` package, create a class named `GetDataResponse`, and enter the following code:
+2. Open the `model` package, create a class named `GetDataResponse`, and enter the following code.

    ```
    package com.example.batteryweb.model;